-- 11. Meet with state and local stakeholders and the state project manager to develop protocols for referral from both DSS and Juvenile Justice.
-Supporting documentation should indicate support for this development from both DSS and JJ. - 12.
-Meet monthly to make adjustments in the protocol, address challenges as they occur, share progress and outcomes from the pilot, and participate in a continuous quality improvement process for the pilot.
-Could use Local Juvenile Justice Substance Abuse Mental Health (JJSAMHP), or similar Partnership, if this group could meet this requirement.
-If using JJSAMHP, supporting documentation should indicate that DSS is willing to be engaged with this process with modifications based on DSS definitions. - 13.
+- 12. Meet monthly to make adjustments in the protocol, address challenges as they occur, share progress and outcomes from the pilot, and participate in a continuous quality improvement process for the pilot.
+The provider could use local Juvenile Justice Behavioral Health (JJBH), or a similar Partnership, if this group could meet this requirement.
+If using JJBH, supporting documentation should indicate that DSS is willing to be engaged with this process with modifications based on DSS definitions. - 13.
 Attend local Department of Social Services and Juvenile Court staff meetings as needed to explain pilot program activities (referral, services, discharge). - 14.
-Agree to serve youth involved in juvenile justice and child welfare who are privately insured and uninsured.
+Agree to serve youth involved in juvenile justice and child welfare systems who are privately insured and uninsured.